Mariyam Mukku: Production & Casting

-The filming started in October, 2014 and was shot in the locations at Lighthouse, Vizhinjam and Kappil.
+The filming started in October 2014 and was shot at Lighthouse, Vizhinjam and Kappil.
 The shooting was meant to be completed in two schedules, and the film was set to release by 23 January 2015.
 It was earlier reported that Hima Davis would play the female lead.
-However, later confirmed that Sana had replaced her in the film.
+However, it was later confirmed that Sana had replaced her.
 She was earlier seen in Vikramadithyan (2014).

-A teaser was released by LJ films on 21 December 2014, following by a second teaser released on 6 January 2015.
+A teaser was released by LJ Films on 21 December 2014, following by a second teaser released on 6 January 2015.

 Music

 The film features four tracks composed by Vidyasagar.
 He has composed a different kind of music while retaining his trademark style of melody.
 All the songs garnered fine appreciation from critics.
-Ee Kadalinu Kolu, the melodious track brings the feel of rain, storm, sea and love – all blending together, indicating the blossoming of love between the lovers in a monsoon.
+Ee Kadalinu Kolu brings the feel of rain, storm, sea, and love – all blending together, indicating the blossoming of love between the lovers in a monsoon.
 Kavil, with a Latin-American flavour, has been composed as a folk song recounting how the Portuguese had come and gone.
-Swargam Thurannu, with its divine feel, it's a Christmas night carol song.
-Mekkarayil, there is a change happening in the seashore.
-As the waves come and go, this song even though a fast-paced, gives the feel of each line coming and going.
+Swargam Thurannu, with its divine feel, is a Christmas night carol song.
+With Mekkarayil, there is a change happening in the seashore.
+As the waves come and go, this song even though fast-paced, gives the feel of each line coming and going.